golioth/docs/docs/device-management/5-ota/README.md

     Learning model and updating devices with that latest optimized model.
-  - Push timeseries data to LightDB Stream, improve your ML model and upload it as an Artifact on our platform that can be part of a subsequent OTA Deployment.
+  - Push timeseries data to LightDB Stream, improve your ML model and upload it as an Artifact on our platform that can be part of a subsequent OTA deployment.
 - Digital billboard
-  - Any kind of file can be uploaded as an Artifact and added as part of a subsequent OTA Deployment, so you can push digital assets like images and videos to your devices.
+  - Any kind of file can be uploaded as an Artifact and added as part of a subsequent OTA deployment, so you can push digital assets like images and videos to your devices.